Introduction

 Developing an Applicant Evaluation Plan

-Using the "charge to the search committee", a plan should be developed as to how candidates’ qualifications will be evaluated as compared to minimum and preferred qualifications, in order to select the applicants to be interviewed.
+Using the "charge to the Search Committee", a plan should be developed as to how candidates’ qualifications will be evaluated as compared to minimum and preferred qualifications, in order to select the applicants to be interviewed.
 The plan should describe how the committee will use these qualifications to make distinctions among candidates.
 The committee may weigh preferred qualifications with varying importance; they may determine equivalencies or substitutions when allowed by job advertisements.
-A well-documented evaluation process, in which each candidate’s qualifications are compared with the qualifications specified in the job ad or position announcement, should withstand the scrutiny of any individual attempting to challenge legitimacy of the process.
+A well-documented evaluation process in which each candidate’s qualifications are compared with the qualifications specified in the job ad or position announcement should withstand the scrutiny of any individual attempting to challenge the process’s legitimacy.

-Each search must demonstrate a good faith effort to recruit, interview, and hire qualified candidates who belong to the underutilized group(s).
-The evaluation plan established for the search should describe how contribution to diversity will be considered for each applicant.
-In addition, a tentative plan for the stages of the interview process (phone/video interviews, on-campus interviews, etc.) and the ideal number of candidates for each stage should be outlined.
-To learn more and for a sample evaluation sheet, see Appendix B.
+Each search must demonstrate a good faith effort to recruit, interview, and hire qualified candidates through an equitable and inclusive process.
+The evaluation plan established for the search should describe how applicants will be assessed based on their qualifications and the extent to which their work aligns with the university’s values and strategic goals, including contributions to student success, inclusive excellence, public engagement, and interdisciplinary collaboration.
+In addition, a tentative plan for the stages of the interview process (phone/video interviews, on campus interviews, etc.) and the ideal number of candidates for each stage should be outlined.
+To learn more and for a sample evaluation sheet (see Appendix B).

-It should be noted that all members of the University community, who are engaged throughout the search and hiring process, must represent the University of Massachusetts with the utmost professionalism and with an eye toward diversity and inclusion of applicants.
+It should be noted that all members of the University community who are engaged throughout the search and hiring process must represent the University of Massachusetts with the utmost professionalism and with an eye toward an equitable and inclusive process.

-Given what we know about the relationship between the composition of search committees and the goals we seek to advance, namely the recruitment of a diverse faculty, it is helpful to include colleagues from underrepresented groups.
-While we should still seek to compose diverse search committees, we must be mindful of the importance of protecting the time and research capacity of all members of our faculty, including those who can serve in this vital capacity.
-Therefore, a comprehensive search committee training (see search committee training below) is offered to ensure that all members of the search committee are equipped to contribute effectively to department diversity and equity hiring goals.
+Given what we know about the relationship between the composition of search committees and the goals we seek to advance, a comprehensive search committee training (see Search Committee Training below) is offered to ensure that all members of the search committee are equipped to contribute effectively to department hiring goals.

 Tips on Forming a Search Committee

-Consider the diversity of the search committee and whether it is representative of the campus.
+- Consider the composition of the search committee and whether it is representative of the campus.

 Search Committee Training